olivierhagolle/peps_download/README.md

 ## Authentification

-The file peps.txt must contain your email address and your password on the same line, such as :
+The file peps.txt must contain your email address and your password on the same line, such as:

 `your.email@address.fr top_secret`

 To get an account : https://peps.cnes.fr/rocket/#/register